 I am an environmental scientist whose research focuses on the social dimensions of environmental problems.
 Basically, this means that I focus on how humans interact with their environment, rather than studying ecosystems or ‘the environment’ as a separate entity.
 I have great admiration for the environmental scientists who are very passionate about a particular topic within the broad field that is environmental science, such as wetlands, forests, water, birds, etc. However, I have always found myself more engaged in the human elements, e.g. deforestation, urban sprawl, environmental justice, risk perception, psychology and behaviour.
 After working for nearly a decade after university, I returned to do my PhD.
 My research focused on understanding the institutional aspects of biodiversity conservation.
 When I say ‘institutions’, I basically mean the rules and norms (both spoken and unspoken) that drive behaviour of organisations and individuals.
 Institutions are part of governance, which is basically who decides, why, and how.
 People think institutions and governance are obscure, but they really do touch our daily lives.
 We govern our households.
 Marriage is an institution.
 We make decisions, and how we approach those decisions is in the realm of governance.

 In addition to my research, I spend much of my time thinking about science, skepticism, and critical thinking.
 I am particularly interested in why we behave in the ways we do, and how we can change behaviour at the individual and organisational level to reduce our impact on the environment and improve environmental management.
 I was fortunate enough to work for an amazing mentor whose PhD is in cognitive psychology, and doing so helped solidify the importance of understanding human beings if we are to change the way we interact with our environment.
 I feel incredibly fortunate to be doing work that is intellectually challenging and personally satisfying, so the line between what I think about for “fun” and what I think about for “work” is a fuzzy one.
-This was particularly the case over the course of my PhD.
-Now that my thesis has been submitted for examination (yay!), I feel like I am again joining the rest of the world.
-It feels good.

 I spend most of my free time exercising (running, weight lifting, yoga), trying to find natural areas, hiking said natural areas, reading, writing, and cooking.
 Lots and lots of cooking (and eating, of course).